catherinedevlin/ipython-sql/doc/plot.md

 %sqlplot boxplot --table yellow_tripdata_2021-01.parquet --column trip_distance
 ```

-There are many outliers in the data, let's find the 90th percentile to use it as cutoff value, this will allow us to create a cleaner visulization:
+There are many outliers in the data, let's find the 90th percentile to use it as cutoff value, this will allow us to create a cleaner visualization:

 ```{code-cell} ipython3
 %%sql